What Does The Bible Say About Marriage? (7 surprising truths)

 “So God created man in his own image, in the image of God he created him; male and female he created them.”
 Genesis 1:27

-Adam and Eve are equal in value and dignity.
+Adam and Eve were created equal in value and dignity.
 Both men and women are created in the image of God.
 One is not greater than the other.
 For much of human history men have been valued over women.
 We can see this is clearly not God’s design through the work of Jesus.
 He continually elevated women in a society which put them down.

 You can read more about Jesus’ treatment of women here: How Jesus Treated Women